let-unimi/liblet/docs/examples.rst

-We can use the ``@closure`` decorator to obtain the *productive* symbols by extending at every round the set ``prod`` of productive symbols as ``{A for A, α in G.P if set(α) <= prod}``, that is taking all the *lefthand* sides of productions whose *righthand* sides are in turn made of productive symbols.
+We can use the ``@closure`` decorator to obtain the *productive* symbols by extending at every round the set ``prod`` of productive symbols as ``{A for A, α in G.P if set(α) <= prod}``, that is taking all the left-hand sides of productions whose left-hand sides are in turn made of productive symbols.

 .. code:: ipython3